MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 #### 2. Create another table in your Data Warehouse to store the last watermark value

-1. Run the following SQL command in your Data Warehouse to create a table named *watermarktable* to store the watermark value:
+1. Run the following SQL command in your Data Warehouse to create a table named *watermarktable* to store the last watermark value:

     ```sql
     create table watermarktable